Chess Variant

 Sittuyin

-Sittuyin is Burmese Chess and it is quite distinctive.
-First of all even though it is played on an 8x8 board and the pieces are the same as modern chess (although the moves aren't exactly the same for every piece) only the pawns are placed on the board in the beginning.
+Sittuyin is Burmese Chess and it is quite distinctive from Western chess.
+It is played on an 8x8 board and the pieces are broadly the same.
+But the moves aren't exactly the same for every piece.
+Only the pawns are placed on the board in the beginning.

-As an alternative to the openings of western chess where players develop their pieces to outposts in well worn opening systems, Sittuyin players simply place their pieces anywhere behind their pawns.
+In Western chess players develop their pieces to outposts in well worn opening systems.
+Sittuyin players simply place their pieces anywhere behind their pawns.
 The pawns are placed on a3, b3, c3, d3, e4, f4, g4 and h4 for Black playing up the board.
 Red playing down the board starts his pawns on a5, b5, c5, d5, e6, f6, g6 and h6.

-Sittuyin had many local variants from region to region and this could be one of the main reasons why it has largely been replaced in Burma by western chess.
+Sittuyin historically had many local variants from region to region.
+This could be one of the main reasons why it has largely been replaced in Burma by Western chess.

 Hexes Chess

-Hexes Chess is a chess variant that owing to a different style of game board gives the traditional chess pieces extra mobility that they did not have before.
+Hexes Chess gives the traditional chess pieces extra mobility that they did not have before.
+It does this through a different style of game board.

-There are different variants of hexes out there where board size and initial set-up vary and also some slight movement difference for knights and pawns but they are only minor alterations.
+There are different variants of hexes out there where board size and initial set-up vary.
+You also see some slight movement difference for Knights and pawns but they are only minor alterations.

 What is your favorite Chess Variant?